Olical/project-wide-operations/deck.md

 What if you could edit multiple lines with Vim in one buffer, and write those changes to multiple files at once?

- * Within Vim
+ * Within Vim.
- * Can use your macros and plugins
+ * Can use your macros and plugins.
- * Doesn't involve pre-loading buffers and iterating over them
+ * Doesn't involve pre-loading buffers and iterating over them.

 # Edit